vanxh/Fishstick-Launcher/README.md

 ## Features
 - Login multiple fortnite accounts.
 - Switch account by ease of just clicking a button.
-- Custom Status in Fortnite.
-- Get your party data.
 - Launch fortnite easily.
 - Check your account data.
 - Generate Exchange code and Access token and copy to clipboard easily.